Alan Wakeimplies that the Dark Presence is one of these; trapped under Cauldron Lake and waiting for someone to set it free...

-In Amnesia: The Dark Descent, you are being followed by these "things" or "shadows" as you explore the castle.
-You have no weapons/defense other than hiding either, so there is a sense of hopelessness.
-While their appearance is a blurry/melted shambling humanoid, staring at them for more than a few seconds will cause you to lose sanity (an in game statistic).
+In Amnesia: The Dark Descent, you are being followed by "things" or "shadows" as you explore the castle.
+You have no weapons or defense other than hiding, either, so there is a sense of hopelessness.
+While their appearance is a blurry/melted shambling humanoid, staring at them for more than a few seconds will cause you to lose sanity (an in-game status).
 Worse, those are just mooks.
 The journal scraps/notes you find hint that the main bad guy "comes from beyond the void" and "warps reality with its presence", which you experience as you progress through the game and parts of the castle are warped into nightmarish versions, with raw flesh coming out of the walls.

 Gohma Vlitra and Chakravartin from Asura's Wrath are relatively hard to comprehend, especially when the latter changes into its final form.
 The extra materials even say that their gender and age are unknown.

-In Bayonetta, Jubileus and Queen Sheba are analogous to God and Satan respectively, but the severe Crapsack World means they don't actually care about individuals and are fairly mindless despite their horrendous power.
-The angels themselves count, specially Iustitia, one of the cardinal virtues, intentionally designed like a mixture of a carnivorous plant with a tentacle monster with creepy cherubic baby faces everywhere because of its moral ambivalence.
+The Angels of Paradiso themselves count, especially Iustitia, one of the cardinal virtues, intentionally designed like a mixture of a carnivorous plant with a tentacle monster with creepy cherubic baby faces everywhere because of its moral ambivalence.
 Breaking off any angel's golden armor and marble face reveals their true alien countenance.

 BlazBlue has The Black Beast, a horrifically powerful monster that appeared about a hundred years before the game's story kicks off, nearly destroyed the world, and turns out to be a fusion of Ragna and Nu-13 trapped in a Stable Time Loop.
 There's also Arakune, a crazy blob... thingwho is actually a failed attempt to create The Black Beast.